Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 Watches imported to Britain from Switzerland continued to bear Swiss hallmarks until 1907 when hallmarking of imported gold and silver watches in British assay offices became mandatory and the Swiss hallmarks were then usually omitted.
-The fact the case carries these particular Swiss hallmarks but no British hallmarks shows that the watch was imported into Britain between 1888 and 1907.
+The fact the case carries the Swiss hallmark of three heads of Helvetia but no British hallmarks shows that the watch was imported into Britain by Stauffer between 1888 and 1907.

-The case has a cameo mark AFC in a rectangular shield that looks like a British sponsor's mark, but there are no British hallmarks so it is not a British sponsor's mark.
+The case has a cameo mark AFC in a rectangular shield, which looks like a British sponsor's mark, but there are no British hallmarks so it is not a British sponsor's mark.
 The mark is most likely the trademark of the Swiss case maker, but these are very poorly documented before 1924 and so the mark is yet to be identified.

 Stauffer & Co. and Fontainemelon